BleekerLab/genetic_requirements/Supplemental_data_RNA-seq/README.md

 # RNA-seq analysis

-This folder contains the `raw_counts.tsv` and the `scaled_counts.tsv` that are used for the differential expression analysis and other representations (PCA, heatmaps) for this paper.
+This folder contains the supplemental RNA-seq processed data used for the differential expression analysis and other representations (PCA, heatmaps) for this paper.

 <!-- MarkdownTOC autolink="true" levels="1,2" -->